petargyurov/petargyurov.github.io/_pages/about.md

 Developed the backend for the PC game Dirty Bomb and an another unannounced project.
 The live-service nature of the games required the backend(s) to be flexible, with low overhead on new features and reliable scaling.

-Added a machine learning aspect to the feedback analysis for Dirty Bomb.
-Prototyped an analytics pipeline to handle events for all of the company's titles.
+Improved the player sentiment analysis using a Naive Bayes classifier.
+Prototyped an analytics pipeline to handle high-throughput events for all of the company's titles.

 <div class="catalogue-divider"></div>
 <br>